-Since 1884, The Woman’s Board of Rush University Medical Center has supported Rush’s mission of bringing the best possible health care to the Medical Center’s patients.
-The Board comprises women of all ages from the entire Chicago metropolitan area.
+Since 1884 The Woman’s Board of Rush University Medical Center has supported Rush’s mission of bringing the best possible health care to the Medical Center’s patients.
+The Board comprises women of all ages from the entire Chicago metro area.

-Since 1974, The Woman’s Board has raised more than $34.1 million for Medical Center initiatives.
-With the generosity of corporations, foundations, two auxiliaries, individual board members and the operation of The Woman’s Board Gift Shops at Rush, the Board supports a broad range of patient care, education, research and community initiatives at Rush each year.
+The Woman’s Board has raised more than $35.1 million for Rush University Medical Center since 1974, when the Board began keeping fundraising records.
+With the generosity of corporations, foundations, two auxiliaries, individual board members and the operation of The Woman’s Board Gift Shops at Rush, The Woman’s Board supports a broad range of patient care, education, research and community.

 Projects of the Board